willfindlay/honors-thesis/thesis/thesis.md

-Since its original introduction, eBPF has offered a consistent, powerful, and production-safe mechanism for general Linux introspection and continues to improve rapidly over time.
-We discuss eBPF in more detail in the following section.
+Since its original introduction, eBPF has offered a consistent, powerful, and production-safe mechanism for general Linux introspection and continues to improve rapidly over time. eBPF is discussed in more detail in the following section.

 ## eBPF: Linux Tracing Superpowers